 - Myth #3: You will notice the effects of CBD straight away.
 Some people believe that the minute you take CBD, you will notice the effects.
 Therefore, it is often disregarded and claimed to “not have any effect on them.”

-Reality: Similar to other medication and supplements, the rate at which you feel the effects of CBD will depend on the individual, as well as the method of consumption.
-For example, if CBD is taken with food, you can often feel the effects for longer as it is absorbed in food, rather than being metabolised straight away.
+Reality: Similar to other medications and supplements, the rate at which a person feels the effects of CBD will generally depend on the individual, as well as the method of consumption (it will depend on whether you smoked pre rolls, consumed edibles or applied topicals).
+For example, if CBD is taken with food, you can often feel the effects for longer as it is absorbed in food, rather than being metabolized straight away.
 Also, if CBD oil is dropped underneath the tongue, you are more likely to feel the effects of it compared to taking it in tablet form.
+You could consume CBD in many forms, but it would be wise to use it in controlled amounts for you to properly enjoy its effects.
+You can take a look at websites similar to bmwo to purchase such products.

 - Myth #4: CBD doesn’t cause side effects.
 Many people take CBD without consulting a professional because they don’t see it as a “real” form of medication, and instead, it just relaxes you.